 Evaluating A New Alpaca’s Health

 When welcoming a new resident to your sanctuary, it is imperative that you assess their overall health to ensure you are addressing any issues as soon as possible.
-This is accomplished through initial observations, conducting an intake examination, performing diagnostic testing, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new alpaca shows any signs of concern.
+This is accomplished through initial observations, conducting an intake evaluation, performing diagnostic testing, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new alpaca shows any signs of concern.

 Whenever you welcome a new resident to your sanctuary, it is crucial that you spend some time observing the individual upon arrival to determine any immediate needs they may have.
 If you or your staff picked up the individual and transported them back to the sanctuary, this observation process will actually begin before the new resident sets foot on sanctuary grounds.
 Through thoughtful observation, you may be able to identify signs of concern that warrant immediate veterinary care or further assessment on your part.
-This part of the intake process will also help determine if an intake examination must happen immediately or can wait for the new resident to settle in a little bit.
+This part of the intake process will also help determine if an intake evaluation must happen immediately or can wait for the new resident to settle in a little bit.
 In instances where you are taking in multiple new residents, this process will also help you prioritize individuals who appear to require more urgent assessment.

-Prioritizing An Intake Examination
+Prioritizing An Intake Evaluation

 - Foot Issues– Because sanctuaries often take in individuals who may have had their needs neglected, very often new alpacas arrive with overgrown nails.
 In most cases you should be able to trim them down to a normal length, but if the nail is severely overgrown or misshapen and you are not sure how much to trim, you should consult with your veterinarian.
 Be sure to check for any signs of foot rot, ulcerative pododermatitis, or other abnormalities, and work with your veterinarian to diagnose any issues and establish a treatment plan.